 GDP Annual Growth Rate in Nigeria averaged 3.79 percent from 1982 until 2020, reaching an all time high of 19.17 percent in the fourth quarter of 2004 and a record low of -7.81 percent in the fourth quarter of 1983.
 This page provides - Nigeria GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Nigeria GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Bureau of Statistics, Nigeria

-GDP Annual Growth Rate in Nigeria is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Nigeria to stand at 3.00 in 12 months time.
-In the long-term, the Nigeria GDP Annual Growth Rate is projected to trend around 3.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Nigeria is expected to be -4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Nigeria to stand at 0.60 in 12 months time.
+In the long-term, the Nigeria GDP Annual Growth Rate is projected to trend around 1.70 percent in 2021 and 2.30 percent in 2022, according to our econometric models.